 Note: Minors are offered in all the degree programs listed above.
-Honors programs are also offered in these degree programs, except for health care administration.
+Honors programs are also offered in all these degree programs..

 – PLEASE NOTE –

 All undergraduate full-degree programs require the completion of at least 120 credit hours, including (1) General Education requirements, (2) the College Writing Requirement, (3) the College Mathematics Competency, and (4) the course requirements listed under each program.
 For more details on graduation requirements, see Academic Policies and Requirements.